Prep Basketball: Lady Bulldogs overcome adversity in win over Chino Valley

 “We didn’t have a good shot blocker, that’s for sure,” senior Sukwana Quasula said.
 “She’s the one that basically works insides for us and helps rebound.
 It was hard.”

-Chamberlain led the 3A West Region with 28 blocks entering Tuesday’s game and Hubbard knows how much Kingman will miss her if she misses extended time.
+Chamberlain led the 3A West Region with 28 blocks entering Tuesday’s game and Hubbard knows how much Kingman will miss her if she is out extended time.

 “She plays aggressively, she’s the captain of the defense,” Hubbard said of Chamberlain.
 “She’s calling out reads and she’s calling out what’s moving.
 So we got a little lost for a moment.
 And that’s the tough thing with a senior who’s playing as well as she is.
 You lose that and you get a little lost.
 (But) we came together and pulled it together.”